tensorforce/tensorforce/README.rst

     python tensorforce/examples/openai_gym.py CartPole-v0 -a TRPOAgent -c tensorforce/examples/configs/trpo_cartpole.json
     -n tensorforce/examples/configs/trpo_network_example.json

 Documentation is available at `ReadTheDocs <http://tensorforce.readthedocs.io>`__.
-We also wrote some tests which can be run from the main directory by executing :code:`nosetests`.
+We also have tests validating models on minimal environemnts which can be run from the main directory by executing :code:`pytest`.

 Use with DeepMind lab
 ---------------------